andreagavazzi/andreagavazzi/README.md

 ### Happy to see you here! &nbsp;
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=https://github.com/andreagavazzi)

-I am [Andrea Gavazzi](https://github.com/andreagavazzi) an IT enthusiast and a maker.
-I love learning, building and programming.
-That's basically the reason why I'm interested in Robotic Science, that branch of mechanical, electrical and computer engineering which include design, construction and application of robots and computer systems.

-As a programmer, I enjoy bringing in the code I wrote, the obsessive attention to details I'm teased for.
-I can truly see programming as a form of modern art.
+I am [Andrea Gavazzi](https://github.com/andreagavazzi), a tech enthusiast and dedicated maker.
+My journey into the world of technology began with a fascination for robotics, and over the years, I’ve honed my skills in programming.
+In 2016, I founded **agRobotics**, a brand that embodies my passion.
+At agRobotics, we don’t just build robots; we create intelligent companions that navigate complex environments, assist in everyday tasks, and inspire innovation.
+Our code is poetry, meticulously crafted to breathe life into our mechanical creations.
+Whether it’s tinkering with sensors, optimizing algorithms, or dreaming up the next breakthrough, I thrive on the intersection of creativity and precision.
+Join me on this exciting quest as we push the boundaries of what’s possible in the ever-evolving landscape of technology 🤖🚀🔧

 <img align="right" alt="GIF" src="https://github.com/andreagavazzi/andreagavazzi/blob/main/02.gif?raw=true" width="358" height="268" />